jaeseopark/pivotifyjs/README.md

   3. **Global Summary Instructions:**
      Add summary rows to the bottom of the table, often for grand totals or overall statistics (e.g., `PIVOTIFYJS_SUMMARY_SUM:["Subtotal"]`).
      These work similarly to aggregate instructions but apply to the whole table.
+  4. **Styling Instructions:**
+     Apply styles such as color gradients to table cells based on their values (see below).

 ---